mrknmc/ug4/it/report.md

 $$\sum_{i} P(x_{n+1}=a_i|x_n=a_j) = 1$$

+after which the Shannon information content and hence the file size are computed in the same way as in the previous question.
 Hence, the maximum number of bits required to encode `thesis.txt` is 1,178,320.
-Thus, together with the header we require 1,184,368 bits with this scheme.
+Thus, together with the header we would require 1,184,368 bits with this scheme.

 ## Compression with adaptation